Open-Cascade-SAS/OCCT/dox/dev_guides/tests/tests.md

 Lines starting with a *#* character and blank lines are ignored to allow comments and spacing.

-See @ref testmanual_3_5 "Interpretation of test results" chapter for details.
+See @ref testmanual_details_results "Interpretation of test results" chapter for details.

 If a line matches several rules, the first one applies.
 Rules defined in the grid are checked first, then rules in the group, then rules in the test root directory.
 This allows defining some rules on the grid level with status *IGNORE* to ignore messages that would otherwise be treated as errors due to the group level rules.